Therapeutic Dementia Practitioner & iCARER Facilitator's Training

 2-Day Skills Workshop 24th & 25th May 2018

-Go to the menu bar to 'Downloads' for the Validating Me Workshop Booking Form
+Go to the top menu bar to 'Downloads' sign in for the Validating Me Workshop Booking Form and Course Handbook.

 The founder of The Validation Method (USA), Naomi Feil with Gladys Wilson (YouTube).